An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Introduction

-Three classical techniques have been used in the literature in order to obtain uniqueness of Gibbs measures: the \emph{Dobrushin criterion} \cite{dobrushin_1968_uniqueness_DescriptionRandomFieldConditionalProbabilitiesConditionsRegularity}, \emph{cluster expansion} \cite{ruelle_livre_1969,jansen_2019}, and \emph{disagreement percolation} \cite{Hofer-temmel_Houdebert_2018}.
-These techniques have different assumptions, and yield different parameter domains in which uniqueness holds.
+This consideration also holds true in the continuous framework, where the uniqueness question is even more delicate.
+The three techniques we analyse in the setting of this paper -- namely the \emph{Dobrushin contraction criterion}, \emph{cluster expansion}, and \emph{disagreement percolation} -- all work under different assumptions, and yield different parameter domains in which uniqueness holds.
 It is therefore generally complicated to compare their efficacy.

-The main result of this paper, Theorem \ref{theo_uniqueness_ours}, is a uniqueness result which provides, under some assumptions on the potential $\phi$, a uniqueness region, i.e. values of the parameters $\Parameters$, where there is uniqueness of the Gibbs measure.
-The strength of this result lies in the explicit nature of the uniqueness region it yields, that is
+In the main result of this paper, Theorem \ref{thm:uniqueness_ours}, we provide a set of (simple to test) assumptions which lead to a uniqueness result for small activity.
+The strength of this result lies in the explicit nature of the uniqueness domain it yields, i.e. the following parameter region for $\Parameters$:

-and the simplicity of its proof.
-Indeed, this result is obtained using the original Dobrushin criterion \cite{dobrushin_1968_uniqueness_DescriptionRandomFieldConditionalProbabilitiesConditionsRegularity}, which is very general, but is best suited for discrete Gibbs models.
-In order to apply it to continuum models, one must first discretise the space $\R^\Dim$ into disjoint cubes of some side length $\Width>0$, hence obtaining, for different values of $\Width>0$, different uniqueness regions which are not explicit and therefore not easily comparable.
-Our explicit uniqueness region is obtained by taking this discretisation parameter $\Width \to 0$.
+and in the simplicity of its proof, which makes use of the Dobrushin criterion.
+The celebrated original uniqueness criterion from \cite{Dobrushin_1968} -- very general, but presented only for discrete Gibbs models -- can be applied to continuum models by first decomposing the space $\R^\Dim$ into disjoint cubes of some side length $\Width>0$.
+Letting this discretisation parameter $\Width$ tend to $0$ \blu{(in \eqref{eq:finalbound})}, we are able to obtain the explicit uniqueness bound above.

-The more restricting requirement for our theorem is the assumption \eqref{eq_A3_regularity} that the potential $\Potential$ have a hard-core part close to the origin.
-This allows us to restrict the possible boundary conditions to those having at most one point in each small cube, which in turn simplifies the computation when taking the limit.
-However, since the probability of having more than one point in a small cube vanishes together with its size, we conjecture that the result of Theorem \ref{theo_uniqueness_ours} could still be valid without this hard core assumption.
+\blusec{We prove our result for potentials with a hard-core component close to the origin (Assumption (A1) in Subsection \ref{sec:Dobrushin_thm_ours}), as such a requirement allows us to only consider configurations having at most one point in each small cube, which in turn simplifies the computations when taking the limit as the size of the cubes goes to $0$.
+However, since the probability of having more than one point in a small cube vanishes together with its size, we conjecture that Theorem \ref{thm:uniqueness_ours} could still be valid without this hard-core assumption.
+See Subsection \ref{sec:discussion_assumptions} for more detailed comments.}